 Calculator results are estimates only and not quotes.
 Actual quotes will be provided by licensed brokers after you submit an enquiry.

 Scope an appropriate overall limit and indicative sub‑limits for incident response, business interruption and cyber extortion.
-This is a planning tool — not a quote.
+Planning tool

 Calculator outputs are estimates only and do not constitute quotes.
 Actual quotes will be provided by a licensed broker after you submit an enquiry.